 The results of these studies have implications for numerous physiological conditions associated with protein misfolding, including various types

-Grants from the National Institutes of Health, Robertson Foundation, Blavatnik Family Foundation, and Biogerontology Research Foundation provided partial support for some of these projects
+Grants from the National Institutes of Health, Robertson Foundation, and Blavatnik Family Foundation provided partial support for some of these projects